dcodeIO/MetaScript/README.md

 * **MetaScript#transform(scope:Object, basedir:string=):string** runs the meta program, transforming the source depending on what's defined in `scope` and returns the final source. `basedir` specifies the base directory for top level relative includes and defaults to `.` under node.js and `/` in the browser.

+One step compilation / transformation:

 * **MetaScript.compile(source:string):string** is just the raw compiler that compiles the source to a meta program and returns its JavaScript source.
+* **MetaScript.transform(source:string, scope:Object, basedir:string=):string** compiles the source to a meta program,
+  transforms it using the specified scope and returns the final source.

 Command line
 ------------